 Substance abuse and addiction often result when victims of abuse have a hard time coping, and because of various genetic and cultural influences, they turn to alcohol or illegal substances.
 Substance abuse and behavioral disorders are complex, and underlying physical and mental health conditions contribute to their complexity.
 Victims with these disorders will need specialized mental health services to effectively treat these conditions.
 For more information, see

-What is Substance Abuse? and What is Addiction?
+What is Substance Abuse and Addiction?

 A number of mental health professionals including domestic violence counselors specialize in helping domestic violence victims, and also children who witness the abuse of a parent.